anontechnology/documentation/docs/libraries.md

 ### Retrieving Attribute Definitions from the Vault

-Attribute Definitions can be retrieved from the Vault in bulk or by specifying the Attribute key.
+Attribute Definitions can be retrieved from the Vault in bulk or by specifying the AttributeDefinition name. `getAttributeDefinitions` returns a list of AttributeDefinitions and `getAttributeDefinition` returns the AttributeDefinition given its name.

 === "Java"